Joe Webb: 2010 season

-On April 24, 2010, Webb was drafted by the Minnesota Vikings, 199th overall in the sixth round of the 2010 NFL Draft.
+On April 24, 2010, Webb was selected by the Minnesota Vikings, 199th overall in the sixth round of the 2010 NFL draft.
 He was originally drafted as a quarterback/wide receiver prospect, but then head coach Brad Childress announced that Webb would exclusively play quarterback for the Vikings.

 Webb's National Football League (NFL) debut was against the Buffalo Bills on December 5, 2010.
 He took the opening kickoff – becoming the first Vikings quarterback to return a kickoff – before leaving the game with a hamstring injury.

-Webb made his professional debut at quarterback on December 13, 2010 against the New York Giants.
+Webb made his professional debut at quarterback on December 13, 2010, against the New York Giants.
 He completed two-of-five attempts for eight yards and also had a 16-yard run.

 Webb rushed for his first professional touchdown as quarterback on December 20, 2010, against the Chicago Bears in Minnesota.
 Filling in for an injured Brett Favre, he completed 15-of-26 passes for 129 yards, with two interceptions; he also had six rushing attempts for 38 yards and a touchdown.

 On December 28, 2010, Webb made his first career start, against the Philadelphia Eagles.
 Scoring one rushing touchdown and throwing for 195 yards, he was 17-of-26 with no interceptions.
 Initially projected to lose by two touchdowns, the Vikings pulled off an upset win, 24–14.
 In the regular season finale against the Detroit Lions, he finished with 145 passing yards and an interception in the 20–13 loss.

 2011 season

-During the 2011 season, Webb was used occasionally as part of a "blazer package" specially designed for his unique skill set.
+During the 2011 season, Webb was used occasionally as part of a "blazer package" specially designed for his unique skillset.

-In the Vikings' week 14 game vs the Detroit Lions, starting quarterback Christian Ponder was benched early in the third quarter after throwing three interceptions and fumbling once.
+In the Vikings' week 14 game against the Detroit Lions, starting quarterback Christian Ponder was benched early in the third quarter after throwing three interceptions and fumbling once.
 Webb entered the game with a 31–14 deficit, and proceeded to bring the team back and nearly achieve a victory, throwing his first professional touchdown pass and rushing for 109 yards including a 65-yard touchdown run (a franchise record for quarterbacks, and the longest run of his career).
 His 109 rushing yards set a franchise record for most rushing yards in a game by a quarterback.
 Webb's efforts ultimately led to a 1st and goal situation at the one-yard line with nine seconds in the game and a score of 34–28.
 On the final play, Webb fumbled the ball ending the game.

-On December 24, 2011 against the Washington Redskins, Webb came in after Ponder left the game with a concussion.
+On December 24, 2011, against the Washington Redskins, Webb came in after Ponder left the game with a concussion.
 Webb was 4-of-5 for 84 yards and two touchdowns for a perfect 158.3 passer rating; he rushed for another touchdown.
 He led the team to a 33–26 victory at Washington.

 Overall, in the 2011 season, Webb finished with 376 passing yards, three passing touchdowns, two interceptions, 154 rushing yards, and two rushing touchdowns.